Janelle Shane explains AI with weirdness and humor, in book form

 VentureBeat: You use real-world examples, and sort of absurdist humor, to show what happens when AI goes awry.
 And it’s kind of easy to vet the output, because it kind of comes out as gibberish, right?
 We can tell that the recipe doesn’t make sense, and it’s fun to make it and sort of point that out, but I wonder about less whimsical examples.
 Because, you know, there’s a lot of researchers and practitioners who are doing the same things.
 And I guess the concern that I had is: I can tell this output is silly, but can they?
 And how are they able to vet their own results in kind of the same way that we can when we have a hilarious recipe?

 Shane: Yeah, that is the thing about these kinds of experiments that kind of led me into explaining AI.
-When you have these absurdist, real-world examples … It’s not deep into the statistics of handing out loans or, you know, looking at resumes, but…it’s messing up something that we all can kind of see.
+When you have these absurdist, real-world examples … It’s not deep into the statistics of handing out loans or, you know, looking at resumes, but … it’s messing up something that we all can kind of see.
 That is a really helpful way of seeing what kinds of limitations there are and how these same sorts of limitations pop up over and over again.

 They’re making these same sorts of mistakes, and the question is, are they looking at them closely enough to catch these mistakes?